 Frank Kaiser brought several neighbors from White Marsh.
 Joseph and Betty Zeilmann came from Paulsboro, N.J.

-"Are they trying to chase people away?" asked Joseph Zeilmann.
+"Are they trying to chase people away," said Joseph Zeilmann.
 "They might be frightened of Gianna's message, but can prayer hurt?"

 His wife added, "Anything that brings people to prayer cannot be bad."

-The Rev. James Kiernan, pastor of St. Joseph, promised the doors to the 160-year-old church would reopen today.
+The Rev. James Kiernan, pastor of St. Joseph's, promised the doors to the 160-year-old church would reopen today.

 "It became her platform," said Kiernan, who locked the doors after the 8:30 a.m.
 Mass yesterday.
 "Today, we wanted to ensure that this particular prayer group did not occur."